sehmaschine/django-filebrowser/README.rst

 Current development branches:

+* FileBrowser 3.7.1 (Development Version for Django = 1.9, see Branch Stable/3.7.x)
-* FileBrowser 3.6.3 (Development Version for Django >= 1.8, see Branch Stable/3.6.x)
+* FileBrowser 3.6.3 (Development Version for Django = 1.8, see Branch Stable/3.6.x)
 * FileBrowser 3.5.9 (Development Version for Django <= 1.7, see Branch Stable/3.5.x)

 Older versions are available at GitHub, but are not supported anymore.